DamlaSerper/DEMPhysics/README.md

 # DEMPhysics
 This module adds centrifugal force and location-specific application of centrifugal and gravitational forces to LIGGGHTS-PUBLIC
-This code is developed for the scientific article:
+This code is developed for the scientific article linked.

 ## Contributing Authors
 MSc.
-Damla Serper (Aalto Univeristy, Finland)
-Dr. Kevin Hanley (University of Edinburgh, UK)
+Damla Serper (Aalto Univeristy, Finland) '*corresponding author*' Dr. Kevin Hanley (University of Edinburgh, UK)

 ## How to use the code: